 He characterizes startups as having the freedom to take action and risks in order to succeed.
 Even if success doesn’t come from the start, the knowledge acquired helps to further improve until prosperity hits.
 Thus, the company should offer a free hand to the startup, and avoid restrictions.

-Venture capital corporates
+Corporate Venture capital

 This is because startups tend to have a team formed already with top entrepreneurial talent, who possess the necessary knowledge, access to up-to-date technologies, new resources, networks and are ready to take risks.